-This function parses the command line that Emacs was called with, processes it, loads the user’s init file and displays the startup messages.
+This function parses the command line that Emacs was called with, processes it, and (amongst other things) loads the user’s init file and displays the startup messages.

 If you redump Emacs by calling

 order to cause the new dumped Emacs to process its new command-line

 A command-line option is an argument on the command line, which has the form:

 The command-line arguments are parsed by the

-command-line-1function in the startup.el file.
+function in the startup.el file.
 See also Command Line Arguments for Emacs Invocation in The

 The value of this variable is the list of command-line arguments passed to Emacs.